saurav717/Chiba-Nishizeki/README.md

 Below we will be discussing the approach of implementing both the algorithms and see why leapfrog implementation is slow and how it can be optimized

 #### Chiba Nishizeki
+In chiba nishizeki, we are first sorting the nodes of the graph based on their degrees and then applying the iteration algorithm to find the triangles.

+We iterate through the nodes based on their degrees in descending order, and for each node, we do the below process until all nodes are completed.

+Steps :

+1) Choose a node

+2) look at its neighbors, and mark them (we are storing them in a list in the code as a sign of being marked)

+3) look at the neighbors or neighbors.
+If those neighbors are in the list of marked nodes, then we found a triangle

+4) Remove the mark from the first neighbor.

+5) Repeat steps 1-4